zeper-eng/mdsa-tools/README.md

 [![License](https://img.shields.io/pypi/l/mdsa-tools.svg)](https://github.com/zeper-eng/mdsa-tools/blob/main/LICENSE)

 ## Pipeline overview
+A set of tools for producing and analyzing systems representations (networks) of Molecular Dynamics (MD) simulations.

 ![Pipeline](https://raw.githubusercontent.com/zeper-eng/workspace/main/resources/Pipelineflic.png)

 We start from an MD trajectory and generate per-frame interaction networks (graphs/adjacency matrices).
 Adjacencies are flattened (row-wise) into vectors; stacking these per-frame vectors yields a feature matrix suitable for clustering (e.g., k-means) and dimensionality reduction (PCA/UMAP).
 Results can be visualized with graphs, scatter plots, MDCcircos plots (residue H-bonding), or replicate maps of frame-level measurements of interest.

-An additional module uses cluster assignments as candidate substates for Markov state model (MSM) analysis.
+These clustered states can then serve as candidate substates for constructing and analyzing Markov state models (MSMs), enabling exploration of long-timescale dynamics and transition pathways.

 ## Install